 The main reading room is open to everybody.
 This is the large area as you come into the library on Level 2.
 There are a number of desks by the windows, some of which have Bodleian Reader PCs.
 Every second row of desks has power sockets.
 If you need to, you can borrow a powerbank from the Enquiry Desk.
 The desks and chairs in this area originate from when the library opened in 1964.

 The Just In Corner

-If you would like a more relaxed reading area, there is a new journal display with soft seating available.
-This is in the main reading room to the left of the entrance.
+If you would like a more relaxed reading area, there is soft seating available in the main reading room to the left of the entrance.
 This area also has the Oxford Authors' display, showing recent publications by present and past Law Faculty members, and the New Journals Display.
 A height-adjustable desk is located in this space.

-Nearby is a long desk with a couple of Quick Search terminals to search the catalogue, one Bodleian Library computer, and the Reader Printer for printing from microfilm or fiche.
+Nearby is a long desk with a couple of Quick Search terminals to search the catalogue, one Bodleian Reader PC and a printer to permit printing from microfilm or fiche.

 Ground floor seating

 There are desks along the corridor leading to the IT Training Room and there is more seating in the Official Papers section.
 There is also a height-adjustable desk outside Discussion Room 1 and a PCAS (Printing, Copying & Scanning) machine.

 Level 1 seating